ardianpepic/Invariant-mass-project/README.md

 iii) writes that mass to another file, "invariant_masses.txt"

-I used the ROOT data analysis framework to process the data for the muon collisions, and included a function that saved the calculated invariant masses in a histogram (PDF format).
+I used the ROOT data analysis framework to process the data for the muon collisions, and included a function that saved the calculated invariant masses in a histogram file, entitled "invariant_masses_histogram.pdf."